BruhfessorX/cybercraft5e/docs/player-options/races/vampyrus.md

 - **Sun’s Resilience:** You take no penalties for operating in sunlight.
 - **Enhanced Regeneration:** Once per long rest, you can use your bonus action to regain hit points equal to 1d8 + your Constitution modifier.
 This healing increases to 2d8 at level 10 and 3d8 at level 18.
-- **Ascendant Trait - Dawnblood Vitality (Constitution 20+):** When you finish a short rest in daylight, you regain an additional 1d6 hit points and reduce your corruption by 1 (if applicable).
-The first time you drop below half your hit points each day, you gain temporary hit points equal to your level.
+- **Ascendant Trait - Dawnblood Vitality (Constitution 20+):** When you finish a short rest in daylight, you regain an additional 1d6 hit points and reduce your corruption by 2 (if applicable).
+The first time you drop below half your hit points each day, you gain temporary hit points equal to your level plus proficiency bonus.

 ---